oneananda/C_Sharp_Examples/var_Deep_Dive/README.md

 ### Example 11: Inference Only Works with Single Expressions

 - **Description:** The type inference provided by `var` only works with single expressions.
 Complex expressions that result in multiple possible types will cause a compile-time error.

+## Key points in using var

+### Dynamic Typing vs. var

+var is statically typed --> infers the type at compile time dynamic is infered at runtime

+var and dynamic can cause error if mishanlded